vksh-chandra/vksh-chandra/README.md

 - 👋 Hi, I’m @vksh-chandra
 - 👀 Interested in coding, reading novels, cycling, chess, and gym.
--  In coding world, I have knowledge about, Java, C Programming, Python, and little bit of web dev too.
+-  In love with Java, but sometimes I also stalk C Programming, Python, and little bit of web dev too.
 - 🌱 I’m currently pursuing B.tech in Computer Science.
 - 💞️ I’m looking to collaborate on whatever you find interesting which is inside my skill set.
 Also looking for internship opportunities.
 - 📫 How to reach me- Let's connect on LinkedIn- https://www.linkedin.com/in/vikash-chandra25/.